dishsoftware/cmagneto/SeedProject/CMagneto/README.md

     Notes:
     - If `StartMenuDirectory` is omitted, CMagneto uses `CompanyName_SHORT`.
     - If `StartMenuDirectory` is an empty string, IFW places shortcuts in the Start Menu root.
+    - On Windows 11, the Start Menu UI may flatten a folder that contains only one shortcut and show that shortcut as if it were placed at the Start Menu root.
+The underlying Start Menu filesystem layout still uses the configured directory.

 9) Define runtime-installation policy for imported shared-library dependencies in the active build variant under [`./build_variants/`](./../build_variants/) by setting preset `cacheVariables`:
     ```json